SakaethRam/ML-N2FC/README.md

 - Matplotlib

 No other dependencies are required. scikit-learn is NOT used; all evaluation metrics are implemented in Block 01 using NumPy.

+---

+# License

+ML-N2FC is distributed under the terms defined in `LICENSE`.